Michael Sierra-Arévalo is an Assistant Professor in the Rutgers School of Criminal Justice.

-His current research focuses on how police socialization and perceptions of danger influence their behavior.
-His other research interests include gangs, gun violence, social networks, and public policy strategies for reducing urban violence.
+His current research focuses on how police socialization and perceptions of danger influence officer behavior, as well as the construction and consequences of police culture.
+His other research interests include gangs, gun violence, social networks, and violence prevention.

 Sierra-Arévalo, Michael, Andrew V. Papachristos.
 2017.
 “Social Networks and Gang Violence Reduction."
 Annual Review of Law and Social Science.

 Sierra-Arévalo, Michael, Yanick Charette, Andrew V. Papachristos.
 2017.
 “Evaluating the Effect of Project Longevity on Group-Involved Shootings and Homicides in New Haven, CT.”
 Crime & Delinquency.